Portia Doubleday

-Portia Ann Doubleday is an American actress.
+Portia Doubleday is an American actress.
 She is best known for her roles as Sheeni Saunders in the film Youth in Revolt (2009), Chris Hargensen in the film Carrie (2013), and as Angela Moss in the USA Network television drama Mr. Robot (2015–2019).

-Early life
+Early life and education

-Born and raised in Los Angeles, Doubleday is the younger of two daughters of Christina Hart and Frank Doubleday.
-She grew up in a show business family: her parents are former professional actors, and her older sister, Kaitlin is also an actress.
+Born and raised in Los Angeles, Portia Doubleday is the younger of two daughters of Christina Hart and Frank Doubleday.
+She grew up in a show business family: her parents are former professional actors, and her older sister Kaitlin is also an actress.
 Her mother now works in the entertainment industry as a writer and producer of plays.

 Doubleday attended the Los Angeles Center for Enriched Studies, a magnet school in west Los Angeles.
-She played soccer for twelve years and described herself as a tomboy to the Los Angeles Times.
+She played soccer for 12 years and described herself as a tomboy.